 Our goal for our waist is to tone it, tighten it, and (ultimately) shrink it.
 That’s going to make our curvaceous booty look even curvaceouser (it’s a word now right!).

 So what’s the best exercise for shrinking your waist?
 If you answered situps or crunches… well we’d beg to differ.

 Instead we recommend basing your core routine around planks, which teach your abdominal muscles to contract.

 Here’s a great plank routine from Emi Wong:

 Chest workout (for bigger boobs!)

-Here’s a sweet little chest workout from Whitney Simmons, which includes multiple exercises for boosting your bust.
+Here’s a sweet little chest workout from Joannah So, which includes multiple exercises for boosting your bust.

 This routine is probably better suited for the gym.
 So if you’re looking for some exercises that you can do at home, this guide from Cosmo has 5 exercises you can do with dumbbells (and a floor mat if you so wish!)

 And if you’re looking for ultimate bust boosting… check out our Breast Max Plus Cream, an all-natural formula which can help to enhance the shape, size, and firmness of your breasts, and maximize your feminine curves.